CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_physical_disk.html.markdown

 # Data Source: intersight_storage_physical_disk
 Physical Disk on a server.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_physical_disk.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `block_size`:(string) The block size of the physical disk in bytes.
 * `bootable`:(string) This field identifies the disk drive as bootable if set to true.